How to Choose a Dallas TX Misdemeanor Lawyer: What First-Time Offenders Need to Know

 How long does a misdemeanor case take in Dallas County?

-Many resolve within a few months, though timelines vary by offense and court.
+Some resolve within a few months, though timelines vary by offense, court, and whether the case is dismissed, negotiated, or set for trial.

 Michael & Associates provides experienced defense for all types of misdemeanor offenses, including: